Manifesto-Digital/contentful-gatsby-netlify/documentation/01-overview.md

 # Overview

-- A bit about where the projet came from
+- A bit about where the project came from
 - what is trying to be achieved